VigneshbabuOfficial/college-app/project_plan.md

 >
 > - [ ] Implementation of Basic OAuth Authentication.
 >
-> - [ ] Implementation of OAuth Authentication with Microservice Arch,.
+> - [ ] Implementation of Basic OAuth Authentication with Microservice Arch,.
 >
 > - [ ] Implementation of Basic AuthO Authentication.
 >